Still waiting on my BRAC results, but sure I will start right out with the bilateral mastectomy because I do not want radiation if I can avoid it.

 - Survivor: Breast Cancer

-- Patient Info: Finished active treatment less than 5 years ago, Diagnosed: about 5 years ago, Female, Age: 57, Stage I, HER2 Positive: No, ER Positive: No, PR Positive: No
+- Patient Info: Finished active treatment less than 5 years ago, Diagnosed: over 5 years ago, Female, Age: 57, Stage I, HER2 Positive: No, ER Positive: No, PR Positive: No

 - View this journey (2 Experiences)